Seven Devils Moonshine

-Seven Devils Moonshine is a five-disc box set by the American heavy metal band Virgin Steele, comprising three new albums and tow reissues.
+Seven Devils Moonshine is a five-disc box set by the American heavy metal band Virgin Steele, comprising three new albums and two reissues.
 It was released in November 2018 by SPV/Steamhammer.
+CDs 1 to 3 are new albums, while CDs 4 and 5 are reissues of Hymns to Victory and The Book of Burning respectively, along with bonus tracks.